-Following your account being verified by Square, you can have payments deposited straight to your account.
-Square’s deposit schedule has payments deposited the following business day.
-Transactions made from Friday – Sunday will be deposited the following Monday.
+Following your account being verified by Square, you can have payments transferred straight to your account.
+Square’s transfer schedule has payments transferred the following business day.
+Transactions made from Friday – Sunday will be transferred the following Monday.

-For further information of deposits and linked account settings, visit our Support Centre.
+For further information of transfers and linked account settings, visit our Support Centre.

 Business Credit Card vs Business Loan — Which is Right for your Business?